testcontainers/testcontainers-go/docs/modules/vault.md

 #### Command

-If you need to run vault command in the container, you can use the `WithInitCommand`.
+If you need to run a vault command in the container, you can use the `WithInitCommand`.
 <!--codeinclude-->
 [Run init command](../../modules/vault/vault_test.go) inside_block:WithInitCommand
 <!--/codeinclude-->